openearth/aeolis-shortcourse/README.md

     **- Model source code can be found at:** https://github.com/openearth/aeolis-python

-    **- Model description and documentation can be found at:** https://aeolis.readthedocs.io/en/latest/
+    **- Additional model description and documentation can be found at:** https://aeolis.readthedocs.io/

-## AeoLiS Short Course
+## AeoLiS Short Course Organization

-The short course is organized such that there are two main folders, Sandmotor (2D cases) and **insert second folder name** (1D cases), and within each folder are additional folders containing environmental data, model inputs, and documentation for the different scenarios included in the course where each scenario introduces the inclusion of different physical processes effecting aeolian sediment transport.
+The short course is organized such that there are two main folders, Sandmotor (2D cases) and **inset second folder name** (1D cases), where within each folder are additional folders containing all required model input data and documentation for each case.
+Each of the different scenarios included in this short course introduce the includsion of different physical processes effecting aeolian sediment transport.
+Each of the 2D and 1D scenarios included in the short course are outlined below:

+    **- Sandmotor (2D)**
+        1. Base case - one grain size, no supply limitations
+        2. Grain Size Case - introducing supply limitation through inclusion of a course fraction
+        3. Grain Size Case with Inclusion of Tides - inclusion of supply limitations and sediment mixing from tides
+        4. Grain Size Case with Inclusion of Tides & Waves - iclusion of supply limitations and sediment mixing from both tides & waves
+    **- Insert Folder Name Here (1D)**
+        1. Base Case
+        2. Inclusion of Surface Moisture
+        3. Inclusion of Sand Fences
+        4. Inclusion of Vegetation

 ## Getting Started